Commercial & Corporate Law

 Joint Stock Company (JSC)

-- Easy share transfer,
+- Easy share transfer mechanism,

-- Board of Directors structure,
+- Board of Directors governance structure,

-- Higher capital requirement,
+- Higher minimum capital requirement,

-- Registered capital system possible.
+- Registered capital system available.

 Branch